mmcelhan/nfl_capstone/column_matching/readme.md

 new_df = fuzzy_merge(first_df, second_df, key1=['last_name', 'first_name', 'school'],
                      key2=['first_name', 'school', 'last_name'])

 Where they keys are the matching columns.
-Order will not matter as it's done by text.
+Order will not matter as it's done by text tokenization and a method called 'token_sort_ratio' which ignores order.
 You can also change the threshold of matching, it's current set at 80% matching by Levenshtein distance.

 ### First Input
 ![First Input](diagrams/data_1.png)